778 · 817 · 0748

 What brings people in during pregnancy

 The common presentations: low back and pelvic pain as the pelvis shifts and the ligaments soften; rib and thoracic tension as the diaphragm adjusts to the growing uterus; sciatica and pelvic girdle pain; hip and groin discomfort from the changes in weight distribution and mechanics.
-These are not pathologies — they are the body doing something unprecedented and not always managing it gracefully.
+None of this is a disease — it is the body doing something it has never done before, and sometimes the adaptation becomes too demanding.

-Less commonly but genuinely: digestive discomfort, reflux, headaches, and the accumulated systemic tension of carrying more, moving differently, and sleeping less well than usual.
+Less commonly: digestive discomfort, reflux, headaches, and the accumulated systemic tension of carrying more, moving differently, and sleeping less well than usual.

 What the work involves